4x payments, no fees – Scalapay

 Made in Portugal

 Nakiri and Santoku knives, both Japanese, differ in that the Nakiri has a straight blade and the Santoku has a curved blade.
 Nakiri knives are perfect for precise cuts of vegetables and make them easy to pick up.
-Santoku knives are more versatile and excel at slicing and dicing.
-The choice between the two depends on your personal preferences and needs: the Santoku for increased versatility, the Nakiri for precise cutting of vegetables.
+Santoku knives, more versatile, excel at slicing and dicing.

-Why pre-order?
+Why preorder?

 Customer Reviews